NataliiaFed/NataliiaFed/README.md

 - 📫 How to reach me **nataliiafedorets@gmail.com**

-- 📄 Know about my experiences [my Linkedin profile](linkedin.com/in/nataliia-fedorets-71ab1a72)
+- 📄 Know about my experiences on [my Linkedin profile](linkedin.com/in/nataliia-fedorets-71ab1a72)

 <h3 align="left">Connect with me:</h3>
 <p align="left">